Short-term rental management insurance that covers every booking

 about str management insurance

-AirCover Host Liability Insurance covers co-hosts, cleaners, and others who help you host for guest bodily injury and property damage at the listing.
-That protection does not extend to the management company's professional E&O liability, employee injuries (workers comp), contractual obligations, or intentional acts like assault or invasion of privacy.
-As of March 2025, Airbnb treats AirCover as secondary rather than primary for co-hosts managing six or more listings.
-A management company still needs its own commercial GL and E&O to cover the exposures AirCover excludes.
+AirCover covers co-hosts for guest bodily injury and property damage at the listing.
+It does not cover professional E&O liability, employee injuries, contractual obligations, or intentional acts.
+As of March 2025, Airbnb treats AirCover as secondary for co-hosts managing six or more listings.
+A management company still needs its own GL and E&O.

-Innkeeper's liability addresses hospitality-specific exposures that standard GL may not fully cover: responsibility for guest personal property, duty of care for transient occupants, and liability from amenity services.
-Some states impose statutory innkeeper obligations on STR operators, including heightened liability for guest property loss up to a capped amount when posted notices and safekeeping facilities are provided.
-Whether a particular STR operation triggers innkeeper status is jurisdictionally unsettled and depends on state law and the scope of services provided.
+Innkeeper's liability addresses hospitality exposures that standard GL may not fully cover: guest personal property responsibility and duty of care for transient occupants.
+Some states impose statutory innkeeper obligations on STR operators, including capped liability for guest property loss.
+Whether an STR operation triggers innkeeper status depends on state law and services provided.

-The claim typically involves multiple parties and policies.
-The property owner needs an STR-endorsed dwelling policy or a commercial landlord policy for premises liability coverage to respond, because a standard homeowners policy excludes commercial rental activity.
-The management company's GL policy responds if the PM's negligence contributed to the injury, for example by failing to inspect or maintain the property.
-The platform may provide coverage under AirCover or similar programs, subject to its terms.
-The management company's E&O policy responds if a professional failure in the management service contributed to the incident.
+The claim involves multiple parties.
+The owner's STR-endorsed dwelling policy or commercial landlord policy responds for premises liability.
+The PM's GL policy responds if the PM's negligence contributed to the injury.
+The platform may provide coverage under AirCover, subject to its terms.
+The PM's E&O responds if a management service failure contributed.

 Cost depends on portfolio size, property types, amenity exposure, employee count, claims history, and state.
-A small co-host with no employees carries a fundamentally different premium than a large management company with cleaning crews and maintenance staff.
-Properties with pools, hot tubs, or watercraft drive GL and umbrella costs higher.
-Every program is quoted specific to the operation, and published averages for this class are not reliable.
+A small co-host with no employees carries a fundamentally different premium than a company with cleaning crews and maintenance staff.
+Amenity-heavy portfolios drive GL and umbrella costs higher.
+Getting quotes across multiple carriers is the only reliable way to benchmark.

 Focus on the work.